Skip to content

 How Sinospect closes it

 Sinospect separates the tier decision first: FAT verifies technical performance; PSI verifies shipment readiness.
-The Quality Assurance service is where the right tier is chosen.
+Sinospect selects the control level during the quality-assurance review, based on the project's complexity and risk.

 07 · Questions